LiJiahao-Alex/www24-rebuttal/reviewer2.md

 - VAE performs **a grid search on each dataset separately** for the best performance.
 - To show that our approach is effective, we **neither** perform a grid search over hyperparameters **nor** train with separate hyperparameters for each dataset as stated in Section7.1 of paper.
 - Even when the variance is considered, our method outperforms VAE in the worst case.
+- In MNIST and Kuzushiji datasets, our method presents superiority.
+On the Fashion dataset, our method and VAE produce seemingly similar results due to the more complex semantics of this dataset.
 -
 |      | MNIST      | Fashion     | Kuzushiji   |
 |------|------------|-------------|-------------|